 Decals should be stored in a cool and dry place protected from sunlight and high humidity.
 Do not alter the decal from the state it was received in be it rolled if it is a longer decal or flat if a smaller one as this will potentially bend it out of shape prior to installation.
+If your decal was rolled, please lay it out flat and let it acclimate to the environment and smooth it out to the clear application tape on top using a firm item such as a credit card, driver’s license, or other semi rigid card.
+Flattening the decal might take 24-48 hours depending on length of time it was rolled.

 Minimum application temperature is 46°F. Significant drops in temperature should be avoided in the first 24 hours after application.
 Should a large temperature drop occur, we recommend heating the decal with heat from a hair dryer or hot-air gun to assure proper adhesion.